BrucePerens/recursive_generic/README.md

 ## Writing Delegation for the Wrapped Generic

+If you are wrapping `Array` or `Hash`, you won't have to read this.

 The generic is wrapped in a new class with a name you specify as the first argument to `recursive_generic`.
 This class includes `GenericWrapper(...)`.

-If you are wrapping `Array` or `Hash`, all of the work of delegating methods from your new class to the wrapped generic is already done for you.
+If you are wrapping `Array` or `Hash`, all of the work of delegating methods from your new class to the wrapped generic has already been done for you.
 Othewrise, you might have to write some delegation of methods from your new class to the wrapped generic.

 For *any* wrapped generic, all of the methods of `Iterable` and `Enumerable`, and `[]`, `[]?`, `[]=`, `clear`, `each`, and `size` are implemented for you.